fission-codes/spec/dialog/pomo_db/pomo_logic.md

 Negation ::= !Atom
 ```

-Dialog implements stratified negation, and the negation predicate filters for variable bindings which do not result in any tuples being selected.
+PomoLogic implements stratified negation, and the negation predicate filters for variable bindings which do not result in any tuples being selected.
 This predicate MUST be evaluated after all of the variables in the atom's attributes are bound, and it causes the search to fail if it discovers any matching tuples.

 For example, the following program computes meal suggestions for pairs of people, such that one person likes the suggestion, and neither dislikes it: